diegojromerolopez/babik/README.md

 ## Database support

-PostgreSQL, MySQL and Sqlite are fully supported.
+**PostgreSQL, MySQL and Sqlite are fully supported**.

-MariaDB and MSSQL should work as well (happy to solve any reported issues).
+**MariaDB should work** as well (happy to solve any reported issues).

+**Babik MSSQL support development is stalled** by [activerecord-sqlserver-adapter Rails 5.2 support issue](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter/issues/636).
+As soon as that issue is resolved, I will start working in providing full support to Babik to MSSQL.

+No plan to offer Oracle support.
 Accepting contributors to port this library to Oracle.

+Contributors can make PRs to support other RDBMS.

 ## Documentation